About Rachel Hilts, R.D.

 What makes a Professional or Registered Dietitian different from holistic nutritionists?

-In Nova Scotia, the term Nutritionist is also protected by the NSCDN and means the same as Dietitian, however in many other parts of the country this is not the case.
+In Nova Scotia, the term Nutritionist is also protected by the NSRD and means the same as Dietitian, however in many other parts of the country this is not the case.
 When Nutritionist is not a protected term, it is often referring to someone who has not undergone the same rigorous training and licensing as a Dietitian, and they are typically not regulated health professionals.
 To be sure you are accessing the most qualified nutrition professional, look for the initials RD or PDt (DtP in French) after the health professional's name.

 When you seek nutrition support, you should look for a regulated health professional such as a Professional or Registered Dietitian for the following reasons: